 Since Fuller offers only graduate-level courses, Greek and/or Hebrew classes taken at the undergraduate level will not transfer in to Fuller.
 However, if you feel you have a solid understanding of either of these languages you can take a Greek or Hebrew waiver exam with us.
 If you pass the exam the credits that would have been earned by taking language classes may be through taking electives toward your degree.

 If I start classes at the Northwest Campus can I easily transfer those classes to the Pasadena campus?

 Yes.
 Once you've been admitted to Fuller you will be able to take classes from any of our campuses.

 Is it possible to come into the office to meet with someone about class and degree options?

-Yes, you can arrange a visit by emailing our Admissions Counselor, Jennifer, at email@example.com, or schedule a visit by yourself by going to this calendar and following the directions.
+Yes, you can arrange a visit by emailing our Admissions Counselor, Katie at email@example.com.

 Are there scholarships or financial aid?